rel-tech-fut/rel-tech-fut.github.io/index.md

 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column

 ## What is pattern recognition?

 Animals only process a fraction of the vast amounts of sensory information available to them.
-To filter out extraneous information, animals focus their attention on important elements of sensory input.
+To handle these large amounts of information, animals focus their attention on important elements of sensory input.
 In order to learn what sensory input is important, animals learn to identify useful patterns in their environments as they encounter similar situations over time.
-The cognitive process involved in extracting important information from the environment is referred to as *pattern recognition*.
+This cognitive process involved in extracting important information from the environment based on past experience is referred to as *pattern recognition*.

 Although all living beings use pattern recognition as a way to understand their environments, pattern recognition is currently most evolved in humans.
-[Some](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4141622/) argue that this is the main reason why humans are so advanced in comparison to all other species.
+[Some](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4141622/) even argue that this is the main reason why humans are so advanced in comparison to all other species.

 ![Senses](sens.jpg)

-Moreover, pattern recognition is an integral part of all human thought because it heavily influences the way humans perceive and interact with the world.
+Pattern recognition is an integral part of all human thought because it heavily influences the way humans perceive and interact with the world.